vahidbaharvand/test4z/supportive_cases/ca-view/README.md

 4. Run the following command and enter the ca-view specific information.
 Ask your mainframe administrator for the information.

+       npm run setup

+5. Optional: To run the tests related to CA View, the Web-Viewer instance should be ready and running.

        npm run setCAView